birogeri/kspace-explorer/README.md

 The software has many useful features, such as:

 * A modern responsive user interface using Qt
-* Real-time Fourier transform to instantaneously visualise changes
+* Automatic Fourier transform to instantaneously visualise changes
-* Load your own images and analyse artefacts originating from kspace
+* Load your own images and analyse artefacts originating from k-space
 * Short explanation for various functions within the software

 ---